ryannix123/nextcloud-on-openshift/README.md

 ## 🆓 Red Hat Developer Sandbox

-The [Red Hat Developer Sandbox](https://developers.redhat.com/developer-sandbox) is a **free** OpenShift environment perfect for testing Nextcloud.
+The [Red Hat Developer Sandbox](https://developers.redhat.com/developer-sandbox) is a **free-test-drive** OpenShift environment perfect for testing Nextcloud.
 A few things to know:

 - **Free tier** — No credit card required
 - **Auto-hibernation** — Deployments scale to zero after 12 hours of inactivity
 - **Resource limits** — 7 GB RAM, 15 GB storage per project
+- **Testing only.
+Not for production!** - The Developer Sandbox lets people test the latest version of OpenShift.

 ### Waking Up Your Deployment